Headless API vs. Codegen

 You expect the code to be versioned in your git history.

-This is how we build Plasmic Studio itself, for instance.
+This is how we build parts of Plasmic Studio itself, for instance.

 Was this page helpful?